magooney-loon/datacss/README.md

 # DataCSS

-Lightweight CSS library using data attributes for theming without JavaScript dependencies.
+Lightweight CSS library using data attributes for theming.

 ## Features